mbrevda/wercker-step-github-status/README.md

 # Github Status API Wercker Step ☑️
-Update Github branch/PR/revision status via the [Github Status API](https://developer.github.com/v3/repos/statuses/) from [Wercker](http://www.wercker.com/)
+Update Github branch/PR/revision status via the [Github Status API](https://developer.github.com/v3/repos/statuses/) from a [Wercker](http://www.wercker.com/) pipeline/build step.

 # Preview
 This is what a Github Status may look like.
 The icon will be that of the token owner (see below for more on tokens).